MeteoSwiss/opendata-forecast-data/README.md

 #### 2.7.1 Install COSMO definitions

 There are different abbriviations for the same parameter.
 By default the GRIB file shows the short names defined by ECMWF.
-In order to install the COSMO definition, execute the steps below.
+In order to install the COSMO definitions, apply the steps below.

 - Clone the github repositroy [eccodes-cosmo-resources](https://github.com/COSMO-ORG/eccodes-cosmo-resources) into folder *nameOfFolder*.
 - Use: `cd eccodes-cosmo-resources` and `git checkout *version*`.
 - Clone the github repository [ecmwf/eccodes](https://github.com/ecmwf/eccodes/) into the same folder *nameOfFolder*.
 - Use: `cd eccodes` and `git checkout *sameVersion*`.

-Finally run the following command every time before working with GRIB files:
+Finally run the following command:

 ```
 export GRIB_DEFINITION_PATH=pathToFolder/eccodes-cosmo-recources/definitions:pathToFolder/eccodes/definitions
 ```

+❗**NOTE**: Every time you start your terminal, you have to execute the command above.

 <br>